Large porcelain male pagoda-rocker figurine.

 Description

-A gray-bearded, portly Chinese man sits cross-legged, wearing a yellow robe adorned with Indian flowers, a gilded lace collar, a belt with gemstones, and plum-purple shoes.
-His hands and head are movable, but his tongue remains still.
-Polychrome painting is embellished with gold details (added later).
+A full-bodied Chinese figure with a gray beard sits cross-legged, wearing a yellow robe adorned with Indian flowers, a gilded lace collar, a belt set with precious stones, and plum-purple shoes.
+His hands and head are mobile, but his tongue remains still.
+Polychrome painting is embellished with gold details (later additions).
 Sword mark.
 Height: 32 cm.
-The so-called "nodding pagodas" can be traced back to designs from 1762, when Frederick II of Prussia commissioned "10 pagodas with nodding heads" (five female and five male) for the Chinese House in Sanssouci.
+So-called "rocking pagodas" can be traced back to designs from 1762, when Frederick II of Prussia ordered "10 pagodas with rocking heads" (five female and five male) for the Chinese House at Sanssouci.
 See catalog of the Royal Saxon Porcelain Manufactory, 1904, page 27; Rückert, Bavarian National Museum, No. 1027; Pietsch, Triumph, page 144.
-Large figure of a male nodding pagoda in porcelain.
+Large porcelain figure of a male rocking pagoda.
 Restored.
 Crossed swords mark.
 Meissen.
 Circa 1770.

 Lot No. 14420